fferegrino/old-feregri.no/content/dev.to/2020-03-14-pytest-part-1.md

 	# ...
 ```

-But in this case both our tests would be using the same variable `MESSAGE`, that means that any change made by `test_parse_mail_1` would affect the `MESSAGE` that `test_parse_mail_2` receives, this breaks the purpose of unit testing as our tests would not be isolated anymore.
+But in this case both our tests would be using the same variable `MESSAGE`, that means that any change made by `test_parse_mail_1` would affect the `MESSAGE` that `test_parse_mail_2` receives, this breaks the purpose of unit testing as our tests would not be isolated any more.
 However, when we use fixtures, each test method will receive a *fresh* copy of the return value specified by the fixture body, making it easy to reuse them over and over again.

 ## Patching
-Without a doubt some parts of our code will rely on third party libaries or external services that we do not want to execute or contact while running our tests; whether it be because the library you are calling consumes a lot of resources or it is a production system that should not be touched while testing.
+Without a doubt some parts of our code will rely on third party libraries or external services that we do not want to execute or contact while running our tests; whether it be because the library you are calling consumes a lot of resources or it is a production system that should not be touched while testing.
 Here is when patching come in handy; it helps us in replacing the functionality of a function call with whatever we want to.

 Imagine that the function `get_html` code is a very *"expensive"* one, and we don't want to execute every time we execute the `test_parse_mail` we could just patch it (I must say, patching is not a feature of *pytest* itself, it comes with python inside the module `unittest.mock`).